pcfp/pcfp/README.md

 ### Hi there, I am Peter. 👋

-I am a software engineer.
-I am passionate about building interactive and user-centered websites to scale both individually and collaboratively.
-I am always learning and mastering new technologies to better the software design, development, and testing processes.
+I am a former engineer turned product manager.
+I am passionate about building interactive and user-centered websites to scale collaboratively.
+I am always learning and mastering new technologies to better the development processes.

 - 👯 I currently work at Snackpass.